aetperf/aetperf.github.io/_posts/2025-02-18-Querying_Private_s3_Buckets_with_DuckDB.md

 The response time is kind of long because we are querying a rather large CSV file, it would be more efficient to query a Parquet file.

-For some reason, we could also remove the secret from DuckDB to revoke access in the following way:
+Finally, for some reason, we could also remove the secret from DuckDB to revoke access in the following way:

 ```python
 sql_drop_secret = "DROP SECRET s3_dvf;"